-Report heading Description Opening Remaining allocation account balances at the conclusion of the previous season that is allowed to be carried forward to this season.
-Individual announcement Actual announcement made to each licence category Share component (Entitlement) Sum of the licensed volume of water within the licence category on the announcement date.
+Report heading Description Share component (Entitlement) Sum of the licensed volume of water within the licence category on the announcement date.
 Allocation announced volume Volume of water credited to accounts within a licence category as a result of the announcement made.
 Allocation cumulative announced volume Cumulative total of the announced volumes for the water year and licence category.
 Allocation announced volume % of share This is the announced volume expressed as a percentage of the entitlement applicable on the particular date.
 Allocation cumulative announced volume % of share This is the cumulative total percent (of total entitlement) that has been issued on the announcement date (inclusive) Account balance available Sum of water available in allocation accounts that has been made available to be taken during the season.
 Account balance not available Water allocated that is not accessible at this point in time.
 Account balance total Total balance of accounts (available plus not available) Account balance available % of share Account balance available expressed as a percentage of share component.
 Account balance total % of share Account balance expressed as a percentage of share component.
 Supplementary water Water that is not a stored source of water and is only made available if an uncontrolled flow event occurs.
+Floodplain Harvesting Floodplain harvesting licences define the volume of water that users can legally harvest from floodplains.

-Table 13: Allocation announcements for the reporting period - Cudgegong
+Table 13: Allocation announcements for the reporting period-Cudgegong